rbisdorff/Digraph3/docSphinx/tutorial.rst

        comment:    RandomPerformanceTableau() generated.
        >>> ...

-In this example we consider furthermore a family of seven equisignificant cardinal criteria functions *g01*, *g02*, ..., *g07*, measuring the performance of each alternative on a rational scale form 0.0 to 100.00.
+In this example we consider furthermore a family of seven equisignificant cardinal criteria functions *g01*, *g02*, ..., *g07*, measuring the performance of each alternative on a rational scale from 0.0 to 100.00.
 In order to capture the evaluation's uncertainty and imprecision, each criterion function *g1* to *g7* admits three performance discrimination thresholds of 10, 20 and 80 pts for warranting respectively any indifference, preference and veto situations:
         >>> odg.showCriteria()
 	*----  criteria -----*
 	g01 'digraphs.RandomPerformanceTableau() instance'